alexei-matveev/hello-argocd/README.md

 You may need to re-allpy the custom resource, if CRD is yet unknown at the first time install.

-The point your browser to a local [URL](https://argocd.localhost).
-To get the password  see ``argocd-initial-admin-secret``, "admin" appears to be accepted as the user name.
+Then point  your browser  to a  local [URL](https://argocd.localhost).
+To    get     the    password    for    the     "admin"    user    see ``argocd-initial-admin-secret``.
 Output on a line by its own:

     $ echo $(kubectl get secret argocd-initial-admin-secret -n argocd -o json | jq -r .data.password | base64 -d)